play-co/shooter/views/readme.md

 __setSize(width, height)__

-Set the size of the view, updates the offsets.
+Sets the size of the view and updates the offsets.
 When the view is displayed the position denotes the center of the view.

 Parameters